IxLahiji/disgruntledBot/README.md

 This project is a bot for Discord created using the Discord.Net discord API wrapper.
 This code is being developed in C#, using .NET 4.6 as the target framework.

 ## Code Style
 We are using PascalCase for the function and class definition names, and camelCase for variable names.
-For all other code styling, we will be using the following [guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) outlined by Microsoft
+For all other code styling, we will be using the following [guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) outlined by Microsoft.

 ## Features
 -